10 Software Testing Best Practices You Should Not Overlook

 When programmers write tests for their own software, it limits what the testing process will uncover.
 Your programmers will most likely test for parameters and conditions that they are intimately familiar with.
 They may forget to test parts of the software they deem irrelevant or minor.
 The result?
 It is a testing process that is biased and unobjective.

-Obviously, this goes against the quality assurance goals that best practice testing should strive for.
+Obviously, this goes against the quality assurance goals that software testing practices should strive for.

 When written by a specialist testing team, though, the results are much better.
 Independent testers know how to be creative when it comes to testing writing.
 This means they are more likely to discover bugs and errors that the programmers may have overlooked.